 Answer = $1,500 gain

 Calls go “in the money” (gain intrinsic value) when the market rises.
-If the holder exercises and purchases 100 shares of ABC stock at $40, they’ll likely take those shares and sell them in the market immediately.
-Selling 100 shares at $60 in the market nets a $2,000 gain.
-Don’t forget - the premium needs to be factored in to determine the overall gain or loss.
-Spending $500 on the premium reduces the holder’s overall profit to $1,500.
+If the holder exercises and purchases 100 shares of ABC stock at $40, they’ll likely sell those shares in the market immediately.
+Selling 100 shares at $60 creates a $2,000 gain ($20 x 100).
+The premium must be included when calculating the overall result: paying $500 reduces the net gain to $1,500.

 How about the writer?